Credit System at UiT

 For more information about general recognition of foreign education in Norway, please see NOKUT’s criteria for general recognition of foreign higher education.

-The International Office at UiT always verifies uploaded bachelor's degree diploma/transcipt with the issuing school/institution.
+The Admission Office at UiT verifies uploaded bachelor's degree diploma/transcipt with the issuing school/institution.
 If we are unable to verify your qualifications, you will not be offered admission.

 Countries witH specific documentation requirements